PXDiv/AcerLinuxManager/README.md

 ✅ Automatically compile and load drivers
 ✅ Unload and clean drivers when needed
 ✅ Auto-load drivers on frontend startup (optional)
 ✅ Save and restore settings for convenience
+✅ Reports Current CPU and GPU Temprature
+✅ Reports Current RPM values for fans

 ## **Installation & Setup**